(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 3. CLIFF JUMPING AT AMMOUDI BAY

 BE prepared, it is a HIKE.
 It’s like 300 stairs down and it does get tiring, so bring water!
-Going back up was definitely the toughest part.
+Going back up was the toughest part.
 Once you are down, will go left through a few restaurants along the water and then climb around some rocks to get here.
 This is a popular spot, so I’m sure others will be headed that way that you can follow.

 4. WATCH THE SUNSET IN OIA